Explainer: Google Ads for Apartments

 Applying guarantees with digital advertising is tricky because every platform is different, and marketers are responsible for establishing strategies that consistently produce positive outcomes.

-That said, there is a simple way to answer the question: Google made $238 billion in ad revenue in 2023.
-If Google Ads didn't work on some level, they would not produce that kind of revenue.
-The company makes it a priority that their platform is very effective for advertisers.
+That said, there is a simple way to answer the question: Google generated $265 billion in ad revenue in 2024.
+If Google Ads had not worked on some level, they would not have produced that kind of revenue.
+The company prioritizes making its platform effective for advertisers.

 As for that translating into success for apartment marketers, here's proof of the remarkable results Google Ads produced for one apartment community facing a vacancy crisis.